jfrogtraining/demoscripts/bintraywebinar/eula.md

-# A Complete Fake Licnese Agreement
+# A Complete Fake License Agreement
 JFrog Demo is a compact and smart client that provides a simple interface that automates access to *Artifactory*, *Bintray* and *Mission Control* through their respective REST APIs.
 By using the JFrog CLI, you can greatly simplify your automation scripts making them more readable and easier to maintain.
 Several features of the JFrog CLI makes your scripts more efficient and reliable: